botniedata/building-your-first-end-to-end-data-portfolio/README.md

     `wsl --install -d Ubuntu` <br>
     *Wait for a few minutes to process the installation of distribution.*
 ---
+### Create Ubuntu Root Account
+- When you first install Ubuntu on WSL, it typically prompts you to create a new user and set a password during initial setup.
+This user is granded sudo privileges, allowing you to perform administrative tasks.
+---
+### Update and Upgrade Pacakges:
+- Open the Ubuntu terminal and run the following command to update the packages lists and upgrade installed packages (`-y` means yes to installation):
+    `sudo apt update && apt upgrade -y`
+---
 ### Create FTP User
 - To create an FTP User <br>
     `sudo adduser ftpuser`